Updated: August 2021

-- A new OECD agreement is under negotiation in Europe, which could significantly increase future taxes of digital and other companies.
-Without this information, investors will be unable to model the impact of reforms on individual stock prices.
+- A new OECD agreement is under negotiation, which could significantly increase future taxes of digital and other companies.
+Without country-by-country reporting, investors will be unable to model the impact of reforms on individual stock prices.

 - An academic study of European banks found that, after they were required to publish country-by-country reports from 2014 onwards, the banks exposed to tax havens increased their effective tax rate by 3.7 percentage points relative to the non-exposed banks.

-Developing countries need this information to be public to access it: An international agreement is in place for tax authorities to collect and exchange this information among themselves.
-But most developing countries are effectively shut out of the system.
+Developing countries need this information to raise more tax revenue: An international OECD agreement is in place for tax authorities to collect and exchange this information among themselves.
+Yet most developing countries are effectively shut out of the system.
 Developing countries rely proportionally more on corporate tax and face enormous budget needs.

 We must restore public trust: Repeated scandals like the Panama and Paradise Papers have raised public awareness and anger regarding corporate tax dodging.
 Secrecy followed by public scandal breeds distrust.

 For additional information, contact Ryan Gurule at [email protected]

 The FACT Coalition, “European Action on Multinational Tax Transparency Requirements Underscores Need for Strong U.S. Action,” June 2, 2021. https://thefactcoalition.org/european-action-on-multinational-tax-transparency-requirements-underscores-need-for-strong-u-s-action/

 The Global Reporting Initiative, “GRI 207: Tax 2019,” 2017, https://www.globalreporting.org/media/sfcpcrt4/gri-207-tax-standard-2019-factsheet.pdf?id=1616.